Team Bolton Together

 These portfolio roles give her good insight into the challenges faced by adults and children across Bolton as well as an appreciation for the work done by so many of the professionals involved in their care.
 As a mum of twin girls, she is kept very busy and likes to relax by baking, running and spending time with friends and family.

-Adam Warbrick – Trustee
+Martin Needham – Trustee